Z2PackDev/TBmodels/doc/source/index.rst

 .. title:: Overview

+.. container:: section

     TBmodels is a Python package for evaluating tight-binding models.
 It features methods for reading and writing tight-binding models to various formats, and evaluating the Hamiltonian and eigenvalues of the system.
 It is considerably faster than comparable packages, enabling it to handle first-principles derived tight-binding models.

+    .. rubric:: Please cite

-If you use TBmodels for your research, please consider citing it as [D. Gresch and A. Soluyanov, *"The TBmodels package: Speed and memory improvements in evaluating tight-binding models"* (in preparation)].
+    * Dominik Gresch and Alexey A. Soluyanov, "The TBmodels package: Speed and memory improvements in evaluating tight-binding models" [in preparation].

 .. rubric:: Parts of the documentation

 | :ref:`tutorial`
 | start here